Quốc Học – Huế High School for the Gifted: History

 On 17 September 1896 (the 8th year of Thành Thái reign), Quốc Học – Huế High school was established in conformation to the royal verdict and the verdict of the French Resident-Superior in Indochina on 18 November 1896.
 The school was constructed on the place of a previous squadron headquarters – a royal navy headquarters (1806 or the 5th year of Gia Long's reign).

 Quốc Học – Huế High school was established to coach the students, who would serve the feudal colonial government, and the study curriculum then was harmonized with the purpose, French was the main subject.
-The acceptable students by Quốc Học High School are: the sons of the relatives of the King, the sons of royal families, the sons of mandarins, the students of Thanh Nhon school and Quoc Tu Giam school.
+The acceptable students by Quốc Học High School are: the sons of the relatives of the Emperor, the sons of royal families, the sons of mandarins, the students of Thanh Nhon school and Quoc Tu Giam school.

 In 1915, Quốc Học – Huế was reconstructed.
 The rows of thatch roofed apartments were torn down and restored by two rows of buildings, the walls made of brick, and the roof covered with tiles.
 According to the western European architecture, the construction was solid, and comfortable.
 Most of the architecture in the school still exist.

 In 1932, Quốc Học – Huế opened many specialized classes and became known as Khải Định Lycee.
 On 19 December 1946, during the confrontation against French Colonialists, the school was moved into two places:

 One branch called "Binh Tri Thien School" was located in Huong Khe, Hà Tĩnh province and the other branch called "Huynh Thuc Khang School", was located in Đức Thọ, Hà Tĩnh Province.
 The branch came back to Huế after ten years of disruption, and was conquered by French Colonialists as a barrack on April 29, 1955.
 Later Quốc Học - Huế was reinstated and restarted its normal operation.

 Since the academic year of 1994-95, Quốc Học has been designated as one of the three National High School of high proficiency declared by the Prime Minister (the other two schools are Lê Hồng Phong High School of Ho Chi Minh City and Chu Van An High School of Hanoi).

 In 2009, Quốc Học – Huế High School was officially renamed as Quốc Học – Huế High School for the Gifted, which made it become the first and the only Gifted High School of Thừa Thiên–Huế Province.

 School campus

 Location

-The school was built on the site once known as the Admiral's Palace, a royal naval base established in 1806 (the fifth year of King Gia Long's reign).
-Quốc Học – Huế is located on the bank of Perfume River.
+The school was built on the site once known as the Admiral's Palace, a royal naval base established in 1806 (the fifth year of Emperor Gia Long's reign).
+Quốc Học – Huế is located on the bank of Hương River.
 It is one of the largest high school campuses of Vietnam with many large shady trees, stone benches, and French architectural-designed buildings.